 - EU and global companies

 Cancer Biology, Immunology and Therapeutics conducts fundamental and translational research into a range of cancers, including breast, colorectal, pancreatic, liver, prostate, skin (malignant melanoma), brain (glioblastoma multiforme) and ovarian, as well as acute leukaemia and other haematological malignancies and on novel therapeutic options: tumor suppressor genes (p53, PML), epigenetics of oncogenic transformation, cell based therapeutics.
 Targeting histone modifiers, microRNAs and lncRNAs are being evaluated in pre-clinical animal models, either as stand-alone or combinatorial therapies.
 This group is linked with the John van Geest Cancer Centre.

 Antimicrobial Resistance, Omics & Microbiota focus on mechanisms of pathogenesis, evolution of virulence and approaches to anti-microbial therapy and microbiota in health and disease.

 Bioinformatics and Biomathematics is concerned with development of mathematical, statistical and computational approaches addressing some of the post genomic challenges.
 The group consists of experts from Biosciences, Chemistry and Forensics and Physics and Mathematics with skills and interests that underpin a number of other areas and work across groups and centres.

-Therapeutic and Computational Chemistry, Analysis and Imaging uses state of the art analytical and synthetic techniques to develop methods and materials to investigate biological processes and structures; bio-inspired compounds for use as potential drugs.
+Therapeutic and Computational Chemistry, Analysis and Imaging uses state of the art analytical and synthetic techniques to develop methods and materials to investigate biological processes and structures and bio-inspired compounds for use as potential drugs.